 POA 1985, s 19 provides for the Lord Chancellor to make regulations empowering magistrates’ courts, the Crown Court and the Court of Appeal to make an order as to the payment of costs where the court is satisfied that one party has incurred costs as a result of another’s unnecessary or improper act or omission.

-The key regulation is
+The key regulation is reg 3 of the 1986 Regulations.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.